stungeye/Applied-Math-For-Games-1/docs/06-numbers/02-vectors.md

 The negative of a vector is a vector of the same length in the opposite direction.

-Numerically, this means that both components of the negated vector have had their signs flipped.
+Numerically, this means that each component of the negated vector has its sign flipped.

 Example: